KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 https://twitter.com/KatiMichel/status/1714679106510434533
 -->

-I don't take the time that Natalie spent on her talk lightly.
+I don't take the time that Natalia spent on her talk lightly.
 I've chatted with women recently about the additional overhead women and other underrepresented people often have from doing extra work to change the system.
 It can be exhausting.
 I am looking forward to getting to know Natalia's development work.

 ### DjangoCon Africa